AdiPandya/XiP/README.md

 ## Usage

 Follow the instructions in the [XiP_demo.ipynb](XiP_demo.ipynb) notebook to configure data and models and plot the spectrum.
 The notebook provides a step-by-step guide on how to set up the data directory, source and background files, and model parameters.

-> **Warning**: The `XiP_demo.ipynb` notebook is a work in progress but the python script `XiP.py` is fully functional.
-The notebook will be updated with more examples and features in the future.
+You can also find a detailed explanation of the internal parameters and their usage on the [XiP GitHub Wiki](https://github.com/adipandya/XiP/wiki).

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any bugs or feature requests.